Juan Soto, who links baseball’s past, present and future, could change the game

 Yes, exactly.

-“Okay, so …” Soto began, straightening his face.
+“Okay, so . . .”
+Soto began, straightening his face.
 “One day I’m going to be older, and I’m still going to want to win championships, win rings.
 And when that happens, I have to make sure the next guys saw how to play the game the right way.
 If I just jog, they are watching.
-If I don’t go all out, they are watching that.
+If I don’t go all-out, they are watching that.
 I know they are always watching.”

 When Soto debuted in 2018, recognition was one of his superpowers.
 It seems, then, that nothing has changed.

-His 140 walks lead all hitters.
-With three more games this weekend, that’s 41 ahead of Bryce Harper, whom Soto is trying to beat for the National League MVP award.
+His 144 walks lead all hitters.
+With two more games this weekend, that’s 45 ahead of Bryce Harper, whom Soto is trying to beat for the National League MVP award.
 Soto’s strike zone feel has helped him reach base in an MLB-best 46 percent of his plate appearances (and 58 percent with runners in scoring position).
 No one is better at earning the 90 feet between home and first.
-His power shows in an on-base-plus-slugging percentage of 1.010.
+His power shows in an on-base-plus-slugging percentage of 1.011.

-And Soto is also younger than Baltimore Orioles catcher Adley Rutschman, the league’s top prospect, a could-be phenom who’s yet to make the majors — but still aware of his influence on the next generation.
+And Soto is also younger than Baltimore Orioles catcher Adley Rutschman, the majors’ top prospect, a could-be phenom who has yet to make the majors — but still aware of his influence on the next generation.
 Even more, though, Soto could have the ability to connect baseball’s past, present and future.
-Some believe the process is already in motion.
+That process already could be in motion.

-On one hand, the outfielder plays with a joy and flare that may attract younger fans, and young players, to a game steeped in rigid, homogenous norms.
+On one hand, the outfielder plays with a joy and flair that may attract younger fans and young players to a game steeped in rigid, homogenous norms.
 On the other, he treats its nuances and competitive standards with a care that grabs old-school coaches and viewers.
 He is, quite possibly, something an entire sport and its following can agree on.
 In that way, as in many others, he is incredibly rare.

 “That’s what I’m trying to be,” Soto admitted, eyes wide and smiling.
 “A player for everybody.”